denmitchell/EDennis.AspNetCore.Base/README.md

   - ProxyController, which is designed to work with one or more API classes backed by HttpClient instances

 ## Constraints
-- Currently, the libraries have minimal exception-handling.
-- Currently, the ApiLauncher will simply fail if the target port for an API is unavailable.
+- The ApiLauncher will fail if the target port for an API is unavailable.
 - In order for the ApiLauncher to work appropriately with spot-testing a master Api (one that calls other APIs), the master Api must be launched using the project profile (with a port in an acceptable range), rather than using IIS Express.
 To reset sequences/identities at the end of a spot-testing session, be sure to suspend the application by pressing CTRL-C in the command window, rather than by closing the browser window/tab.
 (Upon restarting spot-testing, identities and sequences will be reset, just in case.)